 If you’ve got a family, it’s only natural to want to be able to provide the best for them.
 It shouldn’t mean you’re just focusing on the present, as being able to provide for them in the future is equally important.
 Being eco-wise means, you’re doing all you can to ensure there is a planet and resources for future generations, not just your children and grandchildren.
 It just so happens that adopting more environmentally habits can also be a more budget-friendly option.
 If you involve your kids in what you’re doing, by the time they’re adults it’ll be second nature, making it much easier for them to pass on their eco-friendly habits to their kids.
-Here are some changes you can make for the better.
+Here are some changes you can make for the better as we discuss how you can go green.

 Before you can make any changes, you need to be more aware of the way you lead your life and the resources you use.
 How do you heat your home, for example?
 Look closely at how you use water and how the products you buy were made.
 Being more aware of the resources you use allows you to look at ways of making changes.